rajivreddy/RunBooks/README.md

 # RunBooks
-Divine Terminal RunBooks
-Root folder for storing all the RunBooks available to Divine Terminal users.
+This is a root folder for storing all the RunBooks available to Divine Terminal users.